-We’re open to all kinds of projects that use our data and benefit your research and other users of the KB and/or the KB Lab.
+We invite projects that use our data and benefit your research and other users of the KB and/or the KB Lab.
 We encourage you to define your project by:

-- Formulating a fundamental research question that stems from your field of expertise, and can be linked to the KB Research Agenda or the Cultural AI Lab in any way.
+- Formulating a fundamental research question that stems from your field of expertise and can be linked to the KB Research Agenda or the Cultural AI Lab in any way.

 - Formulating a project that uses one (or more) of the following collections: newspapers, magazines, web archive and/or ground-truth sets.
 For more information about other possible collections, see our Data services.
 We also offer derived datasets on our KB Lab and you can browse through our collection of newspapers, magazines, radio bulletins and books on Delpher and DBNL.
 Besides data, we offer metadata, some of which as Linked Data.
 These datasets contain a.o. bio- and bibliographical metadata, and keywords for subject cataloguing.
-Please note that in case you wish to perform research on our web archive, you can only opt for the on-site residency due to copyrights;

 Who are we looking for?